prathamwho/AAPS_TRAINIG_SEC15/README.md

 My name is Pratham Raj, I am currently in section 15.
-This repo is for the progress of the question I have doner in the class
+This repo is to track the progress of the question I have done in the class